Rust web frameworks have subpar error reporting

 I originally wanted to include Rocket in this comparison, but I quickly realised that it doesn't

-provide enough hooks to even wrap a tracing::Span
+provide enough hooks to even wrap a tracing::Span around the request-handling Future.

 That's a prerequisite to a correct implementation of structured logging, there's no point in going further